Install Storage Helper from the AppExchange:

 - Create desired filter criteria to ensure the correct records are deleted.
 You will need to select the field to filter on, choose the filter logic, and select the condition that should be met.

 - Select the Storage Helper Backup Mode.
 If configured to do so, Storage Helper will back up just records that are to be deleted into a .csv file.
 Please note that this does not back up all of your data, only the records deleted by Storage Helper.
-Although it is not required, it is HIGHLY recommended to backup all of your Salesforce data, not just the records that Storage Helper touches.
-See our section Export Backup Data from Salesforce to learn more about backing up your data.
+Although it is not required, it is HIGHLY RECOMMENDED to run Storage Helper backups as well as using Salesforce data export backups.
+Storage Helper backup functionality should only be disabled in certain very specific cases.
+See our section, Export Backup Data from Salesforce, to learn more about backing up your data.

 - If you delete a Storage Recycle Job, all of the backup files for that setting will be deleted as well.
 You would need to download the files and save them elsewhere before deleting the job.